Terence Corcoran: Biography and works

-Long-contested defamation of Andrew Weaver
+Alleged defamation of Andrew Weaver

 On February 6, 2015, Corcoran, along with three other columnists of the National Post, the former Publisher, Gordon Fisher, and the National Post itself were found by B.C.
 Supreme Court Judge Emily Burke to have defamed B.C.
 M.L.A.
 Andrew Weaver in several columns authored in 2009 by implying he was "untrustworthy, unscientific and incompetent".
 Weaver was awarded $50,000 by the Court.
 The judge also "ordered the Post to remove the articles from its electronic databases, withdraw any consent given to third parties to re-publish the columns, and publish a full retraction online."
 The National Post appealed the ruling.
 It was overturned in 2017 on the basis that the original trial judge was in error having taken a "combined approach" to the four articles by three different authors, noting that "there was no case made at the trial of a conspiracy or concerted action by the authors".
 And again overturned in 2020.
 A new trial date is to be set.